tvjames/kendo-docs/api/wrappers/jsp/grid.md

 ### scrollable `boolean`

-Enable/disable grid scrolling.
+If set to true the grid will display a scrollbar when the total row height (or width) exceeds the grid height (or width).
+By default scrolling is enabled.Can be set to a JavaScript object which represents the scrolling configuration.
 Further configuration is available via [kendo:grid-scrollable](#kendo-grid-scrollable).

 #### Example
     <kendo:grid scrollable="scrollable">
     </kendo:grid>

-### selectable `String`
+### selectable `Object`

-Indicates whether selection is enabled/disabled.
-Possible values:
+If set to true the user would be able to select grid rows.
+By default selection is disabled.Can also be set to the following string values:

 #### Example
     <kendo:grid selectable="selectable">